 They melt Callebaut Belgian chocolate into local milk from High Lawn or Maple Line farms, she said.
 And it can come with real whipped cream, made in house.
 It surprises her how many people have never tasted cream whipped with a beater before.

 “It’s so easy to make,” she said, “and it’s wonderful.”

-She recommends the two togther, because the sweet cream cuts the richness of the dark chocolate.
+She recommends the two together, because the sweet cream cuts the richness of the dark chocolate.

 (Winter tipples also come in many adult flavors.
-At the Red Lion Inn in Stockbridge, locals and visitors can sip a hot drink in an arm chair by the fire any time the tavern is open, said Shelly Swofford, front desk manager.
-They offer hot rum, hot toddies, hot cider or mixed drinks and more, and the holiday brings live performers six days a week, from harpists to storytellers.
-Year-round, local musicians perform most nights in the Lion’s Den.)
+At the Red Lion Inn in Stockbridge, locals and visitors can sip a hot drink any time the tavern is open, said Shelly Swofford, front desk manager.
+They offer hot rum, hot toddies and hot cider.
+As of February 2020, they have screened in their wide porch and set up heaters to warm it on winter days.)

 This exploration first ran in the holiday issue of Berkshire Magazine in December 2016.
 My thanks to Anastasia Stanmeyer.